 Letting Go of the Past After DivorceJune 27, 2017 - Relationship Articles

 Divorce is a difficult time and it is normal to initially feel sad, angry, confused, and a range of other negative emotions.
-But after a certain period of time, it is important to shake these feelings off because they are only going to hold you in the past and stop you from moving forward with your life.
+But after a certain period of time, it is important to shake these feelings off.
+They are only going to hold you in the past and not allow you to move on with your life.
 In this article we will address how to let go and move on from a divorce.

 The only way to truly let go of the past is to move on.
 It’s time for a new beginning.
 What are the best ways to move on?

 Logistics: You are going to need to move on, on a practical level.
 Moving house or apartment is a major part of any separation.